The Cushing MLP & Infrastructure Total Return Fund (NYSE:SRV) to Issue $0.15 Monthly Dividend

 The Cushing MLP & Infrastructure Total Return Fund (NYSE:SRV – Get Rating) declared a monthly dividend on Thursday, June 2nd, Wall Street Journal reports.
-Investors of record on Tuesday, June 14th will be given a dividend of 0.15 per share by the investment management company on Thursday, June 30th.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 5.10%.
-The ex-dividend date is Monday, June 13th.
+Stockholders of record on Monday, July 18th will be paid a dividend of 0.15 per share by the investment management company on Friday, July 29th.
+This represents a $1.80 annualized dividend and a dividend yield of 5.10%.
+The ex-dividend date of this dividend is Friday, July 15th.

-The Cushing MLP & Infrastructure Total Return Fund has decreased its dividend payment by an average of 30.7% annually over the last three years and has increased its dividend annually for the last 1 consecutive years.
+The Cushing MLP & Infrastructure Total Return Fund has decreased its dividend by an average of 30.7% per year over the last three years and has raised its dividend every year for the last 1 years.

 About The Cushing MLP & Infrastructure Total Return Fund (Get Rating)